What is ACCESS?

 ACCESS is a big brother/big sister program matching a male-female pair of volunteers to an at-risk child age 4-12.
 Activities may include helping with homework, playing games, or watching movies.
 Read stories from our mentors here, or check out our Instagram page here.

-Volunteer Commitment: Volunteers meet one hour weekly with a monthly super-activity for all participants.
-Program runs Fall and Winter.
+Volunteer Commitment: Volunteers plan weekly activities for the child they mentor with a monthly super-activity for all participants.

 How do I get involved?